 \subsection{Fiducial Markers}

-Modern variations of 2D fiducial markers first appeared in the early 1990s \cite{gatrell1992}.
-Since then, they have seen sustained use as a reliable and inexpensive location tracking technology, particularly in industrial and/or professional settings such as factories, warehouses, research laboratories, construction sites, etc. Examples of markers currently in wide use include ARTag \cite{fiala2005}, AprilTag \cite{olson2011}, and ArUco \cite{ramirez2018}, all of which encode relatively small amounts of data (typically 25 or 36 bits) in simple square images that can be printed using off-the-shelf printers.
-Apart from a small number of examples that employ non-rectilinear shapes \cite{bergamasco2011, jorda2007} or use non-grayscale color \cite{degol2017}, most fiducial markers are monochrome and have grid-like appearances reminiscent of QR Codes but simpler due to smaller data capacities.
-(Whereas QR Codes are often used to encode variable-length strings such as website URLs or WiFi passwords, fiducial markers only need to contain short IDs to differentiate them from other markers.
-For example, a data capacity of 36 bits can represent $2^{36}$, or more than 68 billion unique IDs.)
+Modern variations of two-dimensional fiducial markers first appeared in the early 1990s \cite{gatrell1992}.
+Since then, they have seen sustained use as a reliable and inexpensive location tracking technology, particularly in industrial and/or professional settings such as factories, warehouses, film production studios, research labs, etc. Examples of fiducial markers currently in wide use include ARTag \cite{fiala2005}, AprilTag \cite{olson2011}, and ArUco \cite{ramirez2018}, all of which encode relatively modest amounts of data (e.g., 36 bits) in simple square images that can be printed using standard printers.
+Apart from a small number of examples that employ non-rectilinear shapes \cite{bergamasco2011, jorda2007} or use non-grayscale color \cite{degol2017}, most markers are monochrome and have grid-like appearances reminiscent of QR codes but simpler due to their smaller data capacities.
+(Fiducial markers only need to encode short IDs to differentiate them from other markers.
+For example, a marker with 36-bit data capacity can represent $2^{36}$ $\approx$ 68.7 billion unique IDs.)

-Most fiducial markers are detected using handcrafted algorithms, which locate markers within scenes, obtain their precise positions, and read out their IDs.
-However, within the past decade a string of work has explored the use of deep learning, either to detect existing markers like ArUco with better robustness to perturbations \cite{hu2019}, or to develop entirely new fiducial markers that are both generated and detected by neural networks \cite{grinchuk2016, peace2020}.
-A notable advantage of such neurally-generated markers is that through clever design of model architecture, training pipeline, etc., it is possible to develop markers with unique attributes that would be difficult, or at least considerably time-consuming, for humans to design by traditional means.
-DeepFormableTag \cite{yaldiz2021} is one example of such work, where an end-to-end training process is used to generate markers that can retain effectiveness even when attached to non-planar surfaces.
+Most fiducial markers are detected using handcrafted algorithms.
+However, a string of work within the past decade has explored the use of deep learning, either to detect existing markers like ArUco \cite{hu2019} or to develop wholly new fiducial markers that are both created and detected using neural networks \cite{grinchuk2016, peace2020}.
+A notable advantage of such neurally generated markers is that through strategic design of model architecture, training pipeline, etc., it is possible to develop markers with unique attributes that would be difficult to design via conventional means.
+DeepFormableTag \cite{yaldiz2021} is one example of such work, which can retain effectiveness even when attached to non-planar surfaces.